-The fall Daylight Saving Time change is Sunday, Nov.
-4. The bad news you already know: It will get darker earlier.
+The fall Daylight Saving Time change means we “fall back” to gain another hour of sleep (hopefully).
+The bad news you already know: It will get darker earlier.
 But there’s good news too: It’s a little easier on our bodies than the spring time change.

 What Difference Could an Hour Make?

 “Our internal clock can adapt to falling asleep one hour later, but it’s much harder to force our body to sleep when we’re not tired,” says Juhee N. Mian, M.D., Family Medicine physician.
 “Unfortunately, in an already sleep-deprived nation, the time change is just another dynamic to the struggle of clocking a good night’s sleep.”

 On average, Americans sleep about 6 ½ hours per night, which for many people seems like a luxury.
 But compared to 1910, when Americans were averaging 9.3 hours of sleep, it’s no wonder we are seeing more and more sleep-related health issues.

 Sleep affects a person’s entire body, and much more seriously than the dark circles around the eyes.
 Being sleep deprived can increase fatigue and irritability, lower sex drive, decrease cognitive processing, and result in a higher risk of car accidents.

 Long term, not getting enough quality sleep increases a person’s risk for heart disease, heart attack, high blood pressure, stroke, and diabetes, not to mention reducing the body’s ability to fight off diseases.